CTSRD-CHERI/cheri-exercises/README.md

 <!-- ANCHOR: cover -->

+__---- WARNING: Work in progress ----__ \
+__---- These tutorial exercises for SOSP 2023 are not ready yet. ----__

-# Adversarial CHERI Exercises and Missions
+# SOSP 2023 CHERI Exercises

+These exercises are based on the [Cheri Exercises](https://github.com/CTSRD-CHERI/cheri-exercises) repository.
+This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the CHERI-RISC-V implementation.

+Original authors: \
 Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), Wes Filardo (Microsoft Research), Jessica Clarke (University of Cambridge) and John Baldwin (Ararat River Consulting).

-This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the CHERI-RISC-V implementation.

 ## Acknowledgements